-Many people in the UK are concerned about whether their financial assets will pass on to their loved ones after they die.
-By planning ahead and taking steps sooner rather than later, you can enable the transfer of assets to run smoothly from one generation to the next and preserve family wealth.
+By planning ahead and taking asset protection steps sooner rather than later, you can enable the transfer of assets to run smoothly from one generation to the next and preserve family wealth

 A Trust is an arrangement in which an individual transfers assets to one or more people ("Trustees") who will hold it for the benefit of another person or group of people ("beneficiaries").
 The most common form of Family Trust in England and Wales is called a Life Interest Trust.

 The person transfers their property into a Life Interest Trust, giving themselves a right to live in the property for the rest of their life.
 They would be entitled to any income from the Trust but specified beneficiaries (for example, their children) would be the ultimate beneficiaries of the capital when they died.
 A Life Interest Trust therefore allows the person to retain some control and protects their occupation of the property.

 When carrying out a financial assessment for care fees, a Local Authority should ignore and disregard certain assets, including the value of a right under a Life Interest Trust.

 By creating a Trust in your lifetime, you may be saving your loved ones from having to go through the legal procedures of Probate when you die.
 However, this would depend on what other assets you had at the date of your death.